-Campus Ministry has three overarching goals:
+Campus Ministry has three overarching goals.

-- 1. To lead each student to an encounter with Jesus Christ that fosters a commitment to serving others. - 2.
-To give each student an authentic experience of the Catholic Church. - 3.
-To develop each student's "spiritual toolbox" of practices they can return to throughout their lives of faith.
+- 1) To lead each student to an encounter with the person of Jesus Christ. - 2) To give each student an authentic experience of the Catholic Church.

+3) To develop each student's "spiritual toolbox" of practices they can return to throughout their lives of faith.